 - Build custom reports in Google Sheets to analyze project data in Asana

 I haven’t been as disciplined in my writing as I’d like.
 My articles have been few and far between, which is not what I intended.
-Part of this is because of other time commitments, priorities and partly the inertia of doing the longer story.
+Part of this is because of other time commitments, priorities, and partly the longer story’s inertia.
 To get back into the swing and get my “writing muscle” going again, I thought I would try referencing good content I see from around the web that would benefit you.
 While I might not be able to write as often, there’s a lot of good content out there.
 There are three tools I’ll use for this content curation process you might consider for everyday use.